 What if I have lasting effects from my injury?

 If after your medical treatment, your doctor feels you have some level of permanent disability, he will assign you an impairment level which will then be converted to a permanent disability rating.
 The dollar amount of your permanent disability depends on your level of permanent impairment and your pre-injury earnings.
-It’s also a good idea to get a second opinion to help determine your level of permanent disability.
+It’s also a good idea to get help from professionals like a slip and fall lawyer to ensure that you get the compensation you need.
 The second opinion process will also be explored further in a later article.
 If the doctor says that you are unable to return to the same kind work due to your injury, you are also entitled to a voucher that can be used at accredited schools.